Necktie: 1710–1800: stocks, solitaires, neckcloths, cravats

 In 1715, another kind of neckwear, called "stocks" made its appearance.
-The term originally referred to a leather collar, laced at the back, worn by soldiers to promote holding the head high in a military bearing.
+The term originally referred to a leather collar, laced at the back, worn by soldiers to encourage a military bearing and to keep the head high.
 The leather stock also afforded some protection to the major blood vessels of the neck from saber or bayonet attacks.
 General Sherman is seen wearing a leather stock in several American Civil War-era photographs.

 Stock ties were initially just a small piece of muslin folded into a narrow band wound a few times around the shirt collar and secured from behind with a pin.
-At the time, it was fashionable for men to wear their hair long, past shoulder length with the ends tucked into a black silk bag worn at the nape of the neck.
+At the time, it was fashionable for men to wear their hair long, past shoulder length, with the ends tucked into a black silk bag worn at the nape of the neck.
 This was known as the bag-wig hairstyle, and the neckwear worn with it was the stock.
 The solitaire was a variation of the bag wig, which had matching ribbons stitched around the bag.
 After the stock was in place, the ribbons would be brought forward and tied in a large bow in front of the wearer.

 In the late 18th century, a resurgence in fashion for cravats began attributed to foppish young Englishmen who returned from the Grand Tour of Europe bringing with them new ideas about fashion from Italy, who were pejoratively called macaronis from their taste for pasta, then little known in Britain — as mentioned in the song "Yankee Doodle".
 The French contemporaries of these macaronis were termed the 'petits-maîtres' and incroyables.